-Care with exercise is crucial, as are regular checkups, as the breed’s peculiar skull shape leaves him at risk of eye issues, too.
+Care with exercise and food choice are crucial, as are regular checkups, as the breed’s peculiar skull shape leaves him at risk of eye issues, too.
 He’s the perfect compact pup for big dog lovers and is easily one of the best dog breeds for city living.

 6. Chow Chow